For A Self-Guided Tour:

 ►Craft Room Organization

 Specifically for crafting, having a spot for all your supplies and materials is imperative.
 Containers, drawer dividers and file folders make the organized office or craft room, so be sure the divide and conquer.
 Make your storage simple; the more simple, the more likely laziness won’t set it when it’s time to clean up your craft.
 Also, getting out all the supplies is easy, but it should be just as easy to put them away.
-Here’s our recommended process for organizing your craft room, and if it’s a closet you’re working with, a guide to storing craft supplies in a closet.
+Here’s a guide to storing craft supplies in a closet.

 ►Home Office Design